Russian ruble: Symbol

-The "ruble" symbol used throughout the 17th century, composed of the Russian letters "Р" and "У".
+The "ruble" symbol used throughout the 17th century, composed of the Cyrillic letters "Р" and "У".

 A currency symbol was used for the ruble between the 16th century and the 18th century.
 The symbol consisted of the Russian letters "Р" (rotated 90° anti-clockwise) and "У" (written on top of it).
 The symbol was placed over the amount number it belonged to.
 This symbol, however, fell into disuse by the mid-19th century.

 No official symbol was used during the final years of the Empire, nor was one introduced in the Soviet Union.
 The abbreviations Rbl (plural: Rbls) in Latin script and руб.
 (Cyrillic) and the simple characters R (Latin) and р (Cyrillic) were used.
 These are still used today, though are unofficial.

 In July 2007, the Central Bank of Russia announced that it would decide on a symbol for the ruble and would test 13 symbols.
 This included the symbol РР (the initials of Российский Рубль "Russian ruble"), which received preliminary approval from the Central Bank.
 However, one more symbol, a Р with a horizontal stroke below the top similar to the Philippine peso sign, was proposed unofficially.
 Proponents of the new sign claimed that it is simple, recognizable and similar to other currency signs.
-This symbol is also similar to the Armenian letter ք or the Latin letter Ꝑ.